Placeholder-Software/wasmbox/docs/reference/code/simplewasmmonobehaviour.md

 ## Life Cycle

 `SimpleWasmMonoBehaviour` handles loading an asset and instantiating it (`OnEnable`), creating a Linker & Store (`Awake`), and destroying everything (`OnDestroy`).
 Refer to the Unity ["Order of execution for event functions"](https://docs.unity3d.com/Manual/ExecutionOrder.html) documentation for the exact order of these events.
-As the `SimpleWasmMonoBehaviour` is creating and destroying various WASM components there are _callbacks_ (shown in diamonds) which your code can use to track what is being done.
+As the `SimpleWasmMonoBehaviour` is creating and destroying various WASM components, there are _callbacks_ (shown in diamonds) which your code can use to track what is being done.

 ```mermaid
 flowchart TD;